ajeetblog/blog/_wip/2020-04-27-SecAzDoPipelines.md

 ### Let's Start

-You can choose one of the following approach to integrate Azure Key Vault with pipelines.
+You can choose one of the following approaches to integrate Azure Key Vault with pipelines.

 - [**Variable groups**](#variables-groups)